kirilcvetkov92/Path-planning/README.md

 Execution: The main goal of this selector is to choose left child (detecting whether we have a car very close before us, and adapt the speed accordingly) or right child (drive normally)

 This selector will return true if and only if all children return true according to the ordered steps of execution :
-1. The car is in second lane (IsCurentLane condition returns true/false)
+1. The car is in second lane (IsCurrentLane condition returns true/false)
    1. (If this block return false, then we don't continue examining the rest of the blocks in this sequence)
 1. It is safe to switch lane (SafeToSwitchLane condition returns true)
    1. (if this block return false, then we don't continue examining the rest of the blocks in this sequence)